jaiisshhh/Low-Latency-Trading-Simulator/README.md

 It processes millions of ticks per second while maintaining extremely low latency, making it a strong representation of systems used in **high-frequency trading (HFT)** environments.

+Additionally, a **Python-based backtesting module** is included to validate strategies on real market data.

 ---

 ## 🧠 Key Features